jpegzilla/web-component-boilerplate/readme.md

 ## web component boilerplate

-this is a small project that is similar to the boilerplate I use to quickly set up a new site using web components, my current preferred method of making web things.
+this is a small project that is similar to the boilerplate I use to quickly set up a new site using web components and sass.

 don't forget to modify package.json.

-### why no shadow dom
+### sass

-because you can just namespace your sass, which is much more convenient.
+run `yarn run swm` to compile your sass into css when a sass file changes.